wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 The smallest useful end-to-end slice is:

 1. Manually launch the Elembio central graph on a runfolder.
-2. Elembio central graph runs.
+2. The run starts with Elembio samplesheet / metadata-cache setup plus metadata from the instrument runfolder (`RunParameters.json`, and `RunManifest.json` where needed), rather than depending on `RunStats.json`.
+3. `bases2fastq` runs and produces the deplex output folder.
-3. `bases2fastq` plus `samtools import` produce product files.
+4. `samtools import` produces product files.
-4. Elembio `tag_metrics` are generated from `RunStats.json`.
+5. Elembio `tag_metrics` are generated from `RunStats.json` in the `bases2fastq` output folder.
-5. A minimal subset of `seq_alignment` runs successfully on imported files.
+6. A minimal subset of `seq_alignment` runs successfully on imported files.

 That slice will prove the overall architecture before archival and all downstream edge cases are tackled.